emo3/websrv/README.md

 ## Requirements

-The following environmental variables must be defined:
+The following environmental variables must be defined:<br>
   WEB_NAME = Name of the Web Server: websrv<br>
   WEB_RAM  = Ram of Server: 1024<br>
   WEB_CPU  = Number of CPUs: 1<br>